 Generally, the cutting boards and knives are considered to be the culprits behind cross-contamination.
 Using separate cutting boards and knives for farm foods and animal foods would make the job of cleaning it easy too.
 This is indeed the best way to avoid cross-contamination and prevent germs from raw food from being transferred to the kitchen surface and from there to the food you prepare.
 Similarly, your personal health standards to are important in preventing bacteria from being transferred to the food.

 9. Maintaining the fridge and freezer

 You might be opening and closing the fridge many times in a day, but would not realize that it requires cleaning until it is really soiled.
-It is great to include refrigerator cleaning in your maintenance schedule at least once in a week or fortnight in the inside and the outside.
-Also defrost the fridge at the right time and wipe it dry after the ice has melted.
+It is great to include refrigerator cleaning in your maintenance schedule at least once a week or fortnight on the inside and the outside.
+Also, defrost the fridge at the right time and wipe it dry after the ice has melted.

 10. Have a good bin in the kitchen

-Having a good bin with trash bags in place and disposing the trash on regular basis are also ways to ensure that bacteria does not grow at a fast rate in your kitchen due to decomposition of food leftovers in the trash.
+Having a good bin with trash bags in place and disposing of the trash on regular basis are also ways to ensure that bacteria do not grow at a fast rate in your kitchen due to the decomposition of food leftovers in the trash.

 Now, you must be clear about what is kitchen hygiene and how important it is to ensure good health.
 The best way to bring it into practice at home or in a restaurant is to prepare a kitchen hygiene checklist that has various heads and points that has to be checked in each of them so that you can keep a note of whether you are adhering to the kitchen hygiene rules.